typhon-ci/typhon/doc/src/concepts.md

 - The `begin` and `end` actions are run at the beginning and end of all jobs of your project.
 They are typically used to set statuses on your repository, but can also be used for deployment.

+- The `webhook` action is triggered by calls to a specific endpoint of the API.
+  It outputs commands for Typhon to update jobsets or evaluate a jobset.
+It is meant to trigger jobs automatically if your forge supports webhooks.

 Actions can also expose a `secrets` file.
 This is an age encrypted JSON file that typically contains tokens for the actions.
 It must be encrypted with the